NatashaBishop/real-time-chat-golang/README.md

-# Fotum with chat in Golang and JS
+# Forum with chat in Golang and JS
 ## Objectives

     Registration and Login